Guilin Medical University: Campus

-GLMU currently has campuses located in Le Qun, Dong Cheng and Lingui covering a total area of 1334.27 acres.
+GLMU currently has three campuses, Lequn, Dongcheng and Lingui covering a total area of 1334.27 acres.

 Le Qun campus, the oldest of the three, is situated in downtown Guilin across one of the best hospitals in Guangxi Province, the Affiliated Hospital of Guilin Medical University where the medical students have their training and practice.
 This campus is also beside the famous Li River (Guangxi) and the Jingjiang Princes' City.

 The university's main campus, Dong Cheng, is in the east bank of the Li River near the Shangri-La Hotels and Resorts and Guilin University of Technology.
 It is where the offices such as the International Education Department and the Foreign Languages Department are found.
 The foreign medical students take their respective classes in this campus.

 The biggest campus lies in the beautiful Lingui District.
 Lingui campus has an area wide enough to cater to the students enrolled in the university.
 Surrounded with a lake, tall trees and colorful flowers, it provides an eco-friendly environment to teachers, students and visitors alike.

 GLMU has 20 secondary college departments, six affiliated hospitals, 23 clinical teaching laboratories, and 94 classrooms for teaching practice.